christopherbahr/dotfiles/README.md

 ###Vimrc (The most important)

 ####Unix
 To get this set up on linux clone the repository.
-Symlink ~/.vimrc to dotfiles/.vimrc.
+Symlink ~/.nvimrc to dotfiles/.vimrc.
 Clone NeoBundle and follow the instructions there to get that setup.
 Then launch vim, let it clone all of the plugins.
 Navigate to YouCompleteMe and run the install script.

+####OSX

+You will need to run this in the home directory to get iTerm2 and nvim to play nice with the terminal codes to allow <C-h> to navigate between splits

+infocmp $TERM | sed 's/kbs=^[hH]/kbs=\\177/' > $TERM.ti
+tic $TERM.ti

 ####Windows